HomeLatest NewsTelecomAirtel expands tech portfolio, picks 25% stake in tech startup Lavelle Networks

 Register Now →

 SD-WAN market in India is expected to grow exponentially at a CAGR of 55 per cent in 2022-2026, according to Frost & Sullivan data.
-Airtel Business’ NaaS is a digital platform that is built to address the emerging connectivity requirements of enterprises as they go through the cloud and digital adoption.
+Airtel Business’ NaaS is a digital platform that is built to address the emerging connectivity requirements of enterprises as they go through the and digital adoption.

 As part of its NaaS portfolio, Airtel said it will offer software-defined connectivity solutions from Lavelle Networks and co-create a host of innovations as part of its NaaS platform.